 Tickets

-It is best to purchase a membership for tickets to home games of Leicester City, because otherwise you will not be able to purchase tickets for Premier League games.
+It is best to purchase a membership for tickets to home games of Leicester City, because otherwise, you will not be able to purchase tickets for Premier League games.
 You can order these – just like match tickets – on the official club site.
-Another option are the football travel agencies and ticket sites.
+Another option is the football travel agencies and ticket sites.

 How to get there

-From Leicester city centre you can walk to the King Power Stadium in about 20 minutes, but if you don't feel like that, you can also take the bus at Welford Place, after which you are in front of the stadium in just a few minutes.
-Leicester train station is also just under 20 minutes from the stadium.
+From Leicester city centre you can walk to the King Power Stadium in about 20 minutes, but if you don't feel like that, you can also take the bus to Welford Place, after which you are in front of the stadium in just a few minutes.
+Leicester train station is also just a 20-minute walk from the stadium.

 Images: Shutterstock, BSR Agency